 All sales tax exemptions shall be revoked by the Secretary of Revenue upon notification from the Secretary of Commerce that a qualified firm or supplier has been disapproved by the Secretary of Commerce.
+If the qualified firm or supplier breaches the terms and conditions of the agreement for incentives, the amount of sales tax exempted would be required to be repaid to the state.

-Reporting Requirements (Section 11)
+Reporting Requirements (Section 10)